markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ## Creating a branch and minor edits

 Just like the previous two lessons, we want to make all of our updates in it's own branch so we don't disrupt the finished working code we've already written.
-We'll begin by creating a new branch:
+We'll begin by creating that new branch:

 1. Make sure you are currently in the `staging` branch